What is the average salary in Manhattan, NY?

 NewYork-Presbyterian Hospital

-NewYork-Presbyterian Hospital is a renowned healthcare provider.
-They offer a wide range of medical services and are known for their high standards of care.
+NewYork-Presbyterian Hospital is a leading healthcare provider.
+They offer a wide range of medical services.

 -